 60 g Distilled water

 20 g 190-proof alcohol

 20 drops Rose Bergamot synergy blend

 Flower petals and herbs (optional)

 Yield: Approximately 3.5 oz

 It’s also recommended that you use a pH strip to identify the pH of the product.
 4 to 5.5 is the ideal pH of a skincare product.
-The preservative you choose may also only be effective at a certain pH.
-You can add pH adjusters (such as citric acid for a formula that is too heavy in alkaline, or baking soda for a product that is too acidic).
+You can add pH adjusters (such as citric acid for a formula that is too alkaline, or baking soda for a product that is too acidic).
 The smallest amount of these ingredients can drastically change the pH of your product, so a little goes a long way.

 To use, simply mist your face with your eyes and mouth closed.
-This face mist can also be used on the body for added hydration.
+This face mist can also be used on the body.
+Follow-up with a moisturizer.